estuary/flow/site/docs/reference/Connectors/materialization-connectors/timescaledb.md

 # TimescaleDB

 This connector materializes Flow collections into tables in a TimescaleDB database.
-Timescale DB provides managed PostgreSQL instances for real-time data.
+TimescaleDB provides managed PostgreSQL instances for real-time data.
 The connector is derived from the main [PostgreSQL](./PostgreSQL.md) materialization connector and has the same configuration.

+By default, the connector only materializes regular PostgreSQL tables in TimescaleDB.
+You can materialize an accompanying [Hypertable](https://docs.timescale.com/timescaledb/latest/how-to-guides/hypertables/) by [adding a SQL statement to a binding's configuration](#creating-timescaledb-hypertables).

 The connector is available for use in the Flow web application.
 For local development or open-source workflows, [`ghcr.io/estuary/materialize-timescaledb:dev`](https://ghcr.io/estuary/materialize-timescaledb:dev) provides the latest version of the connector as a Docker image.
 You can also follow the link in your browser to see past image versions.